newt0/gatsbybootcamp-transcription/18.Dynamic Pages from Contentful/chapter18.md

 So now blog posts renders an empty page using the layouts component.
 Let's make sure that we're at least seeing that page instead of the 404 page.
 So in the terminal down below, I'm going to restart things since we have made changes to the gatsby-node file.
-And once the server is up and running, if I refresh this URL I would expect to see something valid as a page should exist with this slug from Contentful.
+And once the server is up and running, if I refresh this URL I would expect to see something valid as a page should exist with this slug from `Contentful`.
 Right here.
 I give things a refresh, and this is a great first step.
 We're no longer seeing that 404 page.